 Child’s Right to Refuse Visitation

-The case stemmed from an incident where a mother refused to allow her child to be sent to stay with his father for an extended period of time.
+The case stemmed from an incident where a mother refused to allow her child to be sent to stay with his father for an extended period.
 The father sought enforcement of his visitation rights through court intervention, but the mother argued that she should have the right to deny visitation if it is against her child’s wishes.
 Ultimately, in a unanimous decision, the court agreed with this position and affirmed that it is within any parent’s right to refuse visitation if they believe it could be emotionally damaging for their child.

 Factors for Consideration